bytefair/vanilli/readme.md

 ### before 0.3.0

 1. style all pagination - scaffold is in place but it's very shaky
+2. bad padding on non-blog articles
+3. header of archive outside of site-content div

 ### later

+4. possible author template
 5. related posts plugin
 6. easy shortcode creation
 7. stilts for custom types? not sure about this...